damithanushka06/task-nest/README.md

-# 🪺 TaskNest – Your Personal Task Organizer
+# 🪺 TaskNest – Your Personal TaskDto Organizer

 TaskNest is a clean and minimal task management app built with Angular Standalone APIs and SCSS.
 It helps you organize tasks by status, supports drag-and-drop UI, and runs entirely in your browser.